THE FACE OF MODERN WARFARE | Darrin Henry

-My visit is nearly over, three hours have zipped by.
+My visit is nearly over; three hours have zipped by.
 Chatting to Lee is easy; I could stay here all day hearing all the stories about the realities of being a British sailor living on board a Royal Navy Frigate.
 Although, I don’t think I’m made of the right stuff to join the British Navy.

 But it’s my turn to play host as I’ve offered to take Lee on a tour of St Helena.
 Once he’s changed we make our way to the gangway where the men with guns are still on duty.

 The last time I visited a warship was as a boy scout, during the Falklands war in 1982, from Ascension Island.
 I remember my brother and I would spend our afternoons watching the navy helicopters ferrying cargo to the task force ships anchored in the bay, on their way to the Falklands.
-To say I’m dead chuffed to have been onboard HMS Lancaster is an understatement.
+To say I’m dead chuffed to have been on board HMS Lancaster today is an understatement.
 It’s been a real privilege.